theo-georgewill/software_engineering/README.md

 # 🧠 Software Engineering

 I began building real-world software in 2019 — years before earning my degree.
 My portfolio reflects this trajectory, from simple freelance tools to full-stack systems integrated with APIs and OAuth2 platforms like HubSpot.
-A structured and evolving record of my professional engineering practice, combining:
+This is a structured and evolving record of my professional engineering practice, combining:

 - 📜 Academic foundation (B.Sc.
 Computer Science — technical CGPA 4.65/5.00)
 - ⚙️ Real-world projects since 2019